priyanshu9588/seesh-gen/README.md

 ### Contact
-- Please read our TOS before buying.
+- Please read our TOS before using.
 Dont forget to leave a star
-- DM `czador59#8530` To Buy This Gen
 - [Join](https://discord.gg/seesh)